trackreco/mkFit/README.md

 # mictest: a repository for vectorized, parallelized charged particle track reconstruction

-Intro: Below is a short README on setup steps, code change procedures, and some helpful pointers.
+**Intro**: Below is a short README on setup steps, code change procedures, and some helpful pointers.
 Please read this thoroughly before checking out the code!
 As this is a markdown file, it is best viewed via a web browser.

 ### Outline
 1) Test platforms